twostraws/wwdc/README.md

 ## SwiftUI
 * [What’s new in SwiftUI for iOS 14](https://www.hackingwithswift.com/articles/221/whats-new-in-swiftui-for-ios-14) from Hacking with Swift
 * [Up and Running with SwiftUI Grids](https://youtu.be/VdGMk7MRDww) from Kilo Loco
+* [What is new in SwiftUI](https://swiftwithmajid.com/2020/06/23/what-is-new-in-swiftui/) from Swift with Majid

 ## UIKit